How MSG works

 Eumetsat, with support from other satellite applications facilities throughout Europe, extracts information from the processed SEVIRI data and turns it into 'products' of particular use to meteorologists and climatologists, such as wind field diagrams, maps of upper tropospheric humidity and analyses of cloud shape and height.

 These products and processed images are distributed to the users via the dedicated EUMETCast Direct Video Broadcast (DVB) service.
 In addition the MSG series includes a backup communication system that can be used to distribute products and images to users across the satellite's footprint.

 On MSG-1 this system was put out of action by a faulty amplifier, this fault being corrected on the subsequent MSGs.

-MSGs also carry a transponder to detect and relay distress signals from ships and aircraft transmitted by distress beacons to an international rescue network by the Cospas-Sarsat Programme.
+MSGs also carry a transponder to detect and relay distress signals from ships and aircraft transmitted by distress beacons to an international rescue network.